AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

        --  package.
        for Default_Switches use Default.Builder'Default_Switches;

+When an attribute is defined in the configuration project but not in the user project, it is inherited in the user project.

+When a single string attribute is defined in both the configuration project and the user project, its value in the user project is as declared; the value in the configuration project does not matter.

+For string list attributes, there are two cases.
+Some of these attributes are **configuration concatenable**.
+For these attributes, when they are declared in both the configuration project and the user project, the final value is the concatenation of the value in the configuration project with the value in the user project.
+The configuration concatenable attributes are indicated in the list below.

 Attributes references may appear anywhere in expressions, and are used to retrieve the value previously assigned to the attribute.
 If an attribute has not been set in a given package or project, its value defaults to the